PART 34 - WITNESSES, DEPOSITIONS AND EVIDENCE FOR FOREIGN COURTS

 (2) A letter of request is a request to a judicial authority to take the evidence of that person, or arrange for it to be taken.

-(3) The High Court may make an order under this rule in relation to county court proceedings.
+(3) The High Court may make an order under this rule in relation to county court proceedings and tribunal proceedings.

 (4) If the government of a country allows a person appointed by the High Court to examine a person in that country, the High Court may make an order appointing a special examiner for that purpose.